Topics on this page

 A private investigator can help you find information and people.
-He or sher can find documentation such as court records, government agencies' filings, vital statistics, property ownerships, vehicle and vessel records, photographs, witness statements, etc..
-The duties of private detectives and investigators depend on the needs of the client.
+A private investigator can find documentation such as court records, government agencies' filings, vital statistics, property ownerships, vehicle and vessel records, photographs, witness statements, etc. The duties of private detectives and investigators depend on the client's needs.
 Legal investigators specialize in cases involving the courts and are normally employed by lawyers.
-They frequently assist in locating witnesses, serving legal documents, interviewing police, prospective witnesses, and gathering/reviewing evidence.
+They frequently assist in locating witnesses, serving legal documents, interviewing police and prospective witnesses, and gathering/reviewing evidence.
 Legal investigators may also collect information on the parties to the litigation, take photographs, testify in court, and assemble evidence and reports for trials.
-This general overview was taken for the Department of Labor’s collection of job descriptions.
-If you are interested, also see the Bureau of Labor Statistics’ Occupational Outlook Book for a good overview of the profession.
+For more information, the U.S. Bureau of Labor Statistics’ Occupational Outlook Book provides a good overview of the profession.

 Usually businesses and attorneys hire investigators.
 Publications used by private investigators mention the fact that some investigators are concerned about representing individuals in personal matters.
 They note, however, that most will not turn down a legitimate personal matter such as locating a runaway child or locating a defendant in a lawsuit.
 The requested service must not appear to violate a law or compromise the ethics of the investigator.
 You should be clear about the full circumstances of your request.

 If you need help finding a private investigator, you may want to ask around for suggestions first.
 Most people find investigators through others who have used their services.
-Consult the trade organization for private investigation and security professionals in Maryland, Maryland Investigators and Security Association, which lists (by county) contact information for its members.
+Consult the trade organization for private investigation and security professionals.
+For example, the Maryland Investigators and Security Association lists (by county) contact information for its members.

 You can also consult an attorney.
 Most successful private investigators whom are experienced in finding documents or missing persons work closely with attorneys in your area.
 An attorney may well be the best source for finding a private investigator.

 Just like hiring any professional, learn something about the profession and be cautious.